Live Video Delay

 How To Use It

-- If you want to delay audio too, just choose how many Seconds of Audio Delay you require.
+- If you want to delay sound too, just choose how many seconds of Audio Delay you require.
 You can use the calculated delay-time as a starting point and then adjust until you get perfect synchronicity between video and audio.
 (This process is not automatic.
 If you alter the video delay length, you must update the audio delay length again.)
 Audio meters are provided, and you can adjust the Input Gain and Output Gain to desired levels.

 - All important settings are saved in an XML preferences file when the app closes.